Dunwoody’s Tilly Mill Road construction set for Jan. 20-22

 The city of Dunwoody will soon begin upgrades to Tilly Mill Road which will require work crews to close a portion of Tilly Mill Road and reroute traffic from Jan.
 20 through Jan.
 22, according to a city press release.

 The road closure and detour during this period will begin at the intersection of North Peachtree Road at Tilly Mill Road and extend east to the intersection of Peeler Road at Tilly Mill Road.
 The road closure and detour will begin at 8 p.m.
 Friday, Jan.
-20, and end the next day, Saturday, Jan.
+20, and end Saturday, Jan.
 21, at noon.
-During this period, the detour will re-rout traffic north of the road closure utilizing Happy Hollow Road, Dunwoody Club Drive and Tilly Mill Road.
+During this period, the detour will re-route traffic north of the road closure utilizing Happy Hollow Road, Dunwoody Club Drive and Tilly Mill Road.

 On Saturday afternoon, the section of Tilly Mill Road will then be open to one lane for additional work all day Saturday and Sunday if needed.
 The lane closure will be continually monitored and properly flagged and will shift traffic from one side of the road to other to facilitate road work and installation requirements.
 All work, road and lane closure and detour activities will be dependent on weather conditions during the construction period, according to the press release.